genevieveleach/school-projects/README.md

 CS 140 - Intro to Computer Science (Fall 2015)

-  .java files are the source files, pj[i].txt are the sample i/o to show how they work
+  .java files are the source files, pj[i].txt are the sample i/o to show how they work.

     pj1 - Pay.java